 - Mortgage and foreclosure prevention advice is offered at cost cost.

 Numerous other solutions are administered by FHAS.
 They even help clients stabilize from services such as Smart Change.
 More on Family Housing Advisory Services programs.

 Heartland Housing Opportunities / Metro Home BASE offers so called rapid rehousing.
 This means utility and rent assistance, funds for paying security deposits, moving assistance, and general case management.
 Help is for the homeless and people facing eviction.
+The goal is to help people find, and pay for, a safe and affordable home or apartment.
 The main address is at 1941 South 42nd Street, Omaha, NE 68105.
-Call (402) 934-8810.
+Call (402) 934-8810 or 402) 552-7480.

 The Society of St Vincent De Paul of Omaha and Douglas County - This charity, and its partner churches, offer social services and financial aid.
 This can include utility, rent, food, or basic needs such as furniture.
 Call (402) 346-5445, or more Douglas County Saint Vincent assistance programs.